kyverno/website/content/en/docs/Kyverno CLI/_index.md

 While providing `<DIR>` within the repo URL, it is necessary to provide the branch using the `--git-branch` or `-b` flag, even if it is `main`.
 {{% /alert %}}

-\
 Use the `-f <fileName.yaml>` flag to set a custom file name which includes test cases.
-By default, `test` will search for a file called `test.yaml`.
+By default, `test` will search for a file called `kyverno-test.yaml`.
+The previous file name of `test.yaml` is deprecated.

 The test declaration file format must be of the following format.